wrathematics/bib/README.md

 ## Similar Projects

-* Armadillo is a really great matrix algebra library.
+* [Armadillo](http://arma.sourceforge.net/) is a really great matrix algebra library.
 The problem is that it's C++.
 If you don't want to bring the C++ linker to the party (especially if you invited Fortran), then this is out.
-* There's also Eigen, but again, C++.
+* There's also [Eigen](http://eigen.tuxfamily.org/), but again, C++.
-* Boost probably does something like this, but fuck Boost.
-Also C++.
+* [Boost](http://www.boost.org/) probably does something like this, but fuck Boost.
-* PETSc is incredible, but again, huge, and with C++ linkage (even though it's really a C library at its heart).
+* [PETSc](https://www.mcs.anl.gov/petsc/) is incredible, but again, huge, and with C++ linkage (even though it's really a C library at its heart).
-* GSL is an amazing library that has some matrix stuff.
+* [GSL](https://www.gnu.org/software/gsl/) is an amazing library that has some matrix stuff.
 One problem is that GSL is HUGE, can be difficult to build from source, and not that commonly installed (e.g. on clusters and supercomputers).
 Also it's GPL, which might be distasteful.

 There are a million other C++ frameworks I didn't mention, but these are all the big ones, I think.
-BIB differes in that it's
+BIB differs in that it's:

 * Small and easy to build (and hopefully easy to use).
-* Pure C.
+* Pure C, with no C++ linkage.
 * Permissively licensed.

-I'm actually not aware of another project like this.
+I'm actually not aware of another project that meets these criteria.
 But even if there is, hopefully you'll find that my approach has a few good ideas in it.